typex1/mglab-share-eks/README.md

 This repository provides an export of various AWS demonstrations an instructor may leverage to deliver a course about running EKS on AWS.

-The demos in this repository are provide as is with **NO WARRANTIES** explicit or implied.
+The demos in this repository are provided as is with **NO WARRANTIES** explicit or implied.
 It is the consumers responsibility for costs & management of ANY & ALL provisioned resources in the consumers own AWS account(s) when using these demos.

 ### Whats in it?